mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 range of use cases.

-After 2 years of experience operating NSQ in production (and receiving feedback from other users doing the same), it's reasonable to expect difficult choices on which path to move forward.
+After 2 years of experience operating NSQ in production (and receiving feedback from other users doing the same), it's reasonable to expect difficult choices on which path to take going forward.

 Taking a step back, what are the project's goals?